Rhythms OKR Roles and Permissions

 Guest

 Can view OKRs and related data but cannot create, edit, or check in.
 Ideal for stakeholders needing visibility without direct contribution.
-Learn more about Guest users here.
+Learn more about Guest users: πŸ“„ Guest Users in Rhythms: Read-Only Access

 Delegate

 Assigned by an OKR owner to act on their behalf for specific OKRs.
-Can edit, check in, view, and align those OKRs.
-Learn more about Delegates here.
+Can edit, check in, view, and align those OKRs, but cannot manage (delete/transfer) them.
+Learn more about Delegates: πŸ“„ Assign Delegates: Keep OKRs Current Without Being the Bottleneck

 Organization-level OKRs

-Control who can create OKRs that apply to your entire organization.
+Control who can create, edit, and manage OKRs that apply to your entire organization.

-• OKR Admins Only - Only Rhythms Platform Administrators and OKR Administrators (recommended for enterprise organizations)
+• Admins Only (default) - Only Rhythms Platform Administrators

-• Team Owners and OKR Admins - All Team Owners, Rhythms Platform Administrators, and OKR Administrators
+• Team Owners and Admins - All Team Owners and Rhythms Platform Administrators

-Control who can create OKRs for teams.
-This setting applies organization-wide.
+Control who can create, edit, and manage OKRs for teams.
+These settings apply organization-wide.

-• OKR Admins Only - Only Rhythms Platform Administrators and OKR Administrators (recommended for enterprise organizations)
+• Rhythms Admins Only - Only Rhythms Platform Administrators

-• Everyone - All standard users can create for any team
+• Anyone in the organization - All standard users can create/edit/manage for any team

 Individual OKRs

-Everyone - All users with standard licenses (recommended default)
+• Everyone - All users with standard licenses (only option, not configurable)

 Permissions Matrix